 Bardin Elementary School, home of the "Chieftains" is located at 425 Bardin Road in the city of Salinas.
 Our school serves approximately 640 students in grades transitional kindergarten through sixth grade.
 The One Way Developmental Bilingual program exists at grades kinder through sixth.
-We have one special education day class serving General Academics, which support children in grades fourth through sixth.
-We at Bardin Elementary believe that ALL students are capable learners who have the right to a high-quality education, provided by qualified, passionate educators who embrace diversity within both the presentation of educational curriculum and the students themselves.
+We have a special education day class serving General Academics, which support children in grades fourth through sixth.
+We at Bardin Elementary believe that ALL students are capable learners who have the right to a high quality education, provided by qualified, passionate educators who embrace diversity within both the presentation of educational curriculum and the students themselves.
 Here at Bardin, we promote and build connections that integrate students, families, district and local/global communities.

 Much of the work completed at Bardin has been developed through our partnership with the Monterey County Office of Education via our Professional Learning Network (PLN).
 Our leadership team works together to identify areas of weakness in our practice and highlight the best practices that are positively influencing our students outcomes.
-Through this work we have developed our Problem of Practice and school wide implement classroom read alouds that are strategically geared to exposing our students to texts, while addressing their comprehension and writing levels.
+Through this work we have developed our Problem of Practice and school wide implementation classroom read alouds that are strategically geared to exposing our students to texts, while addressing their comprehension and writing levels.
+In addition, all students in grade K-6 participated in 30 minutes of at-level intervention where students were strategically divided by ability and provided with targeted instruction to bridge the learning gap.

 The instructional program is comprehensive in all curricular areas based on common core state standards and district guidelines.
 Teachers meet on a regular basis to align program content, pacing, and student progress through the Grade Level Team (GLT) release model.
-Our instructional program is supported by Accelerated Reader, LexiaCore5, Lexia PowerUP, and our Universal Access Intervention model which provides all students with 30 minutes of targeted instruction.
+Our instructional program is supported by Accelerated Reader, LexiaCore5, Lexia PowerUP, Achieve3000, and our bilingual classrooms in grades K-2 use I-Station.
 In addition, children in grades kindergarten through sixth grade participate in the 1:1 technology program.
 Instructional practices include multiple opportunities for technology-based learning projects, in Kinder to second grade students utilize SeeSaw as their digital portfolio, while students in third through sixth utilize Google Classroom.
 The goal is to provide children with the opportunity to learn using the latest educational applications, which support the curriculum.

-This is the ninth complete year of our after school program.
+This is the tenth complete year of our after school program.
 The program offers our students academic and enrichment activities, including structured tutoring and homework assistance, reading/language arts, English language development, and math.
-The enrichment activities include music; drumline and Ukulele lessons, and gardening.
+The enrichment activities include music; drum and Ukulele lessons, as well as gardening.
 The Reading program includes Lexia, Reads Naturally, and Reading A-Z, depending on the child's needs.
 Math programs include Triumphs, and Rewards.
 The school offers extracurricular activities such as soccer, basketball, volleyball, and flag football.